Thank you for reading our post, please rate this article at the end.

 Carbon Filters

 Tiny amounts of Hydrogen Sulfide can be removed from water with activated carbon filters.
-The filters work by absorbing the Hydrogen Sulfide onto the surface of the carbon particles.
-You will need to replace the activated carbon filters periodically for them to work effectively.
+The filters work by adsorbing hydrogen sulfide onto the surface of the carbon particles.
+You will need to replace the activated carbon filters periodically to keep them working effectively.

 Aeration

-Aeration uses Oxygen in the air to react with hydrogen sulfide to form an odorless, dissolved form of Sulphur called sulfate.
+Aeration uses Oxygen in the air to react with hydrogen sulfide, forming an odorless, dissolved form of Sulfur called sulfate.
 Some yellow Sulphur particles may also form after the water is aerated.

 Aeration systems also remove high levels of iron and manganese if a sediment filtration system is added to filter out the solids formed after the aeration process.